openai/openai-realtime-console/README.md

 REACT_APP_LOCAL_RELAY_SERVER_URL=http://localhost:8081
 ```

-The `.env` file also needs to either contain an OpenAI API key or specify that the client should provide the API key.
+When using the relay server, the `.env` file also needs to either contain an OpenAI API key or specify that the client should provide the API key.

 To use an OpenAI API key, add the following line to your `.env` file: